dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[CallEvaluate](~/samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#14 "Call the Evaluate method")]

-Load the test dataset using the `MLContext.Data.LoadFromTextFile` wrapper.
-You can evaluate the model using this dataset as a quality check.
-Add the following code to the `Evaluate` method:
+Load the test dataset using the [LoadFromTextFile()](xref:Microsoft.ML.TextLoaderSaverCatalog.LoadFromTextFile%2A) method.
+Evaluate the model using this dataset as a quality check by adding the following code in the `Evaluate` method:

 [!code-csharp[LoadTestDataset](~/samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#15 "Load the test dataset")]

-Next, use the machine learning `model` parameter (a transformer) to input the features and return predictions.
-Add the following code to the `Evaluate` method as the next line:
+Next, transform the `Test` data by adding the following code to `EvaluateModel()`:

 [!code-csharp[PredictWithTransformer](~/samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#16 "Predict using the Transformer")]

+The [Transform()](xref:Microsoft.ML.ITransformer.Transform%2A) method makes predictions for the test dataset input rows.

 The `RegressionContext.Evaluate` method computes the quality metrics for the `PredictionModel` using the specified dataset.
 It returns a <xref:Microsoft.ML.Data.RegressionMetrics> object that contains the overall metrics computed by regression evaluators.

 To display these to determine the quality of the model, you need to get the metrics first.
 Add the following code as the next line in the `Evaluate` method:

 [!code-csharp[ComputeMetrics](~/samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#17 "Compute Metrics")]

+Once you have the prediction set, the [Evaluate()](xref:Microsoft.ML.RegressionCatalog.Evaluate%2A) method assesses the model, which compares the predicted values with the actual `Labels` in the test dataset and returns metrics on how the model is performing.

 Add the following code to evaluate the model and produce the evaluation metrics: